 KEY POINT: Parents must approve of any assessment plan in writing before assessments can begin.
-Make sure you ask any questions and voice any concerns before you agree to the assessment plan and to the final assessment reports.
-The assessments are the base for what comes next for your child: eligibility, needs, goals, services, and programs.
+Make sure you ask any questions and voice any concerns before you agree to the assessment plan and to the

 Within 60 days of your signing and returning the assessment plan, the assessments are scheduled and completed with your child, and the next transition meeting is scheduled.
 This transition meeting is also your first Individual Education Plan (IEP) meeting.